ymcgillicuddy/Disaster-Response-Pipeline/README.md

 ## Overview
 The ETL Pipeline reads in two data files containing social media data about natural disasters and prepares them for the ML Pipeline.

-The ML Pipeline reads in the SQL database created by the ETL Pipeline and runs the message text through a ML model and builds/evaluates a classification model to predict categories based on message text.
+The ML Pipeline reads in the SQL database created by the ETL Pipeline and runs the message text through a ML model and builds/evaluates a classification model to predict aid categories based on message text.

-The web app....
+The web app allows the user to enter message text and see how the model classifies that against the different aid categories in the dataset

 Details on all elements are separated below for clarity.